dezzyboy/dexbot/docs/configuration.rst

    a. :doc:`echo` For testing this just logs events on a market, does no trading.
    b. :doc:`follow_orders` My (Ian Haywood) main bot, an extension of stakemachine's `wall`,
-      it has been used to provide liquidity on AUD:BTS.
+      it has been used to provide liquidity on AUD:X4T.
       Does function but by no mean perfect, see caveats in the docs.

 3. Strategy-specific questions